Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Today I'm going to teach you something that takes almost no time but can fundamentally change your cold calling results: real-time personalization.

 Not research.
-Not a 5-minute deep dive into someone's LinkedIn before you dial.
+Not a 5-minute deep dive into someone's LinkedIn.
 A 10-second scan that gives you one specific detail about the business you're calling — enough to transform you from a random salesperson into someone who actually noticed something about them.

 I know what you're thinking: "I'm supposed to make 20-25 dials per hour.
 When do I have time to research every business?"